 Lynnwood's 76-acre, 18-hole Golf Course is operated for year-round play and is maintained at a high level to ensure safe playing conditions at all times and encourage a high volume of users.
 The Pro Shop provides clothing and equipment sales, lessons and clinics, and tournament play.
-The City has a lease agreement with Edmonds College to use the acres housing the back nine holes.
-The City and Edmonds College executed a 10-year Land Lease which began in January 2018 and expires in December 2028 with three 10-year renewal options.
+The City has a lease agreement with Edmonds Community College to use the acres housing the back nine holes.
+This lease is set to expire in 2021 and is currently being renegotiated.
+Under the current terms, the course is required to share 50% of the net profits with the college.

 The Golf Course is an Enterprise Fund within the PRCA Department and includes the operation and maintenance of the Golf Course and the Pro Shop by a third-party operator.
-In 2014, the City turned over the day-to-day management of the course operations
+In 2014, the City turned over the day-to-day management of the course operations (maintenance and pro shop responsibilities) to Premier Golf Centers, LLC of Seattle.

-(maintenance and pro shop responsibilities) to Premier Golf Centers, LLC of Seattle.
-Premier and the City have a management agreement in place which runs through 2023.
+Premier and the City have a management agreement in place which runs through the end of 2018.